gleissonbezerra/metaverse/README.md

 Unity Version = 2020.3.31f (LTS)

+# BeatBroom

+Simple Beat Game using XR Interation Toolkit already imported and applied to the main camera and controllers (Broom and Hammer).

+Unity Version = 2020.3.31f (LTS)

 # Packages

 Unity pacakages to use with current projects  so you don't need to migrate anything.